top of page

 Gibsonton, FL

 Purchased by Hillsborough County in 1995, this 1,181-acre nature preserve is named after resident rare yellow flowers and includes a sandy, sunny 3-mile loop through endemic and imperiled scrub habitats surrounded by pine flatwoods and pockets of wet prairie, hardwood swamp, and freshwater marsh.
-Rare species found here include the outgoing Florida Scrub Jay.
+Rare species found here once included the outgoing Florida Scrub Jay, but we haven't seen those in a while.

 Located at 12121 East Bay Rd, Gibsonton.
 No fees.
 Loop trail is soft sand.
 One of the very few places in Hillsborough County to find scrub jays.
 Eagles and owls nest here too, ducks on the small lake.
 Click here to see some of the other birds that have been observed here.